 This project is also part of a blog hop with the other admins and moderators of the group, so make sure to check out all of their projects as well.
 They are linked at the end of this post!
 Alright, so let’s talk about the step stool build.

-- Download the build plan for the whole cut list!
+- Download the build plan for the whole cut list using the signup form above!

 - 2×2 lumber and poplar or any similar wood cut to size for the top